Adige-Calculations/OpenFOAM-handbook/src/directories_structure/constant/turbulentProperties.md

 # turbulentProperties

-The current dictionary contains the adoction control of turbulence models.
+The current dictionary act as the selector for the turbulence model.
 Consequent quanitie must be updated or introduced given the model you of turbulence you want to solve.

 ## RANS model (Reynolds Average Navier Stokes)